 Every situation is different and it’s important to review any programs for which your loved one is eligible before they need to move.
 If you’d like assistance understanding your options, please contact us—we’re happy to help!

 Medicare covers some, but not all, costs of care in a memory care facility.
 It does not cover long-term memory care, but Medicare will cover certain medical costs including inpatient stays, home health care, diagnostic testing and medications.

-How much of memory care is tax deductible in Pennsylvania?
+How much of dementia care is tax deductible in Florida?

 If your loved one is in a memory care residence due to Alzheimer’s disease or another form of dementia, their care may be tax deductible.
 As a “long-term care service,” some or all of the expenses of dementia care do qualify for a medical expense tax deduction.
 We suggest consulting a tax advisor with questions regarding your specific situation and what may or may not be deductible in Florida.